Sentinel

 sentinel_screenshotCapture a screenshot of the current tab.

-sentinel_statusGet extension state (recording, error tracking, counts).
+sentinel_statusGet extension state (recording, error tracking, project context).

 sentinel_start_recordingStart recording user interactions.